 Fortress Lad and Mnemonic kid met after their rejections and Mnemonic Kid was keen to have her revenge.
 Fortress Lad, however, was shocked by her malice and refused an alliance.
 When Mnemonic Kid moved to shoot the Legionnaires, Fortress Lad jumped in front of them, activated his powers, and surrounded them with his massive frame.
 Mnemonic Kid kept pouring on her memory powers, hoping she would reach the Legionnaires inside.
 Instead, her energies made Fortress Lad forget that he was anything but an inanimate structure.
 Mnemonic Kid tried one last time to kill the Legionnaires with a grenade, but caught the brunt of the explosion herself, and died.
 Sadly, Mnemonic Kid had succeeded in removing some of the Legion's memories, too, and they forgot about Fortress Lad — who then became the Legion's first headquarters!
 (Secret Origins #46) NOTE: Other applicants were shown in this story, but not named.

 The next recorded Legion tryouts yielded powerful recruits like Brainiac 5, Colossal Boy and Chameleon Boy.
 In the latter tryout, a young hero named Calcu-Lad was rejected.
-(Legion v.3 #39)
+(Legion vol. 3 #39)

 NOTE: All the above characters were created in flashback stories about the Legion's early days.
-In Legion v.4 Annual #1 (part of Glorith Reality continuity), Reflecto was also shown as a rejected applicant at the same time Ultra Boy applied.
-That story could remain in continuity, but it's too hypothetical at this point for me to really include him in Earth-0 continuity.
+In Legion vol. 4 Annual #1 (part of Glorith Reality continuity), Reflecto was also shown as a rejected applicant at the same time Ultra Boy applied.

 The Legion of Substitute Heroes

 The most famous Legion rejects are probably the Legion of Substitute Heroes.
 These five heroes took their rejections as a call to arms, rather than a slight.
 (Adventure Comics #306) Over the years, they proved their worth and bravery many times over.
 Many candidates auditioned at this tryout.
 One (Estimate Lad) was known to be rejected, but five others from that day went on to make history, forming the Legion of Substitute Heroes.
 NOTE: Click a name to read the characrer's profile.